Where to start with my website colours?

 According to several sources, around half of the people visiting a website don’t come back because of the colour of the website design!
 Whether this decision is a conscious one or not, the colour of a website plays a crucial role in its success.

 Which colours you choose for your website design firstly depend on your branding.
-Presuming you want your website to run consistently with your brand, the colours will need to complement the logo in some way and enhance the brand colours.
+Presuming you want your website to run consistently with your brand, the colours will need to complement the logo design in some way and enhance the brand colours.

 A colour wheel is a good starting point when selecting colours for a website design to work with your branding.
 Colours sitting next to each other on a colour wheel will help create a harmonious feel to a website.
 In contrast, colours which are directly opposite each other will help something to stand out from a web page whilst still complementing the design.
 Choose a colour opposite to your main colour in order to highlight something and draw the visitor’s eye.
 However, a different kind of contrast is required when working with typography to ensure legibility.